 Staying with Disney+, the previously announced Loki got a Spring 2021 release date and really weird new logo.
-It was confirmed that Tom Hiddleston will be playing the version of Loki that escapes with one of the Infinity Stones in 2012 Avengers: Endgame.
+It was confirmed that Tom Hiddleston will be playing the version of Loki that escapes with one of the Infinity Stones back in 2012 during the time-travelling events of Avengers: Endgame.

 According to director Scott Derrickson, this will be Marvel’s first scary film – which isn’t surprising given the fact that he first broke out in Hollywood in the horror genre – but he will still keep things PG-13.